Legal Resources

 Public Guardian and Trustee of British Columbia

-Explains adult guardianship laws make sure financial, legal, personal, and health care decisions can be made by, with, or for adults when needed.
+This page explains adult guardianship laws and how to make sure financial, legal, personal, and health care decisions can be made by, with, or for adults when needed.
 This includes if or when adults become mentally incapable.

 Thumbnail of the first page, with title, text, and Nidus logo.